mikrono/tModLoaderWiki_kr_ko/Open-Source-Mods.md

 * [Boss Expertise](https://github.com/goldenapple3/BossExpertise) -- Various Expert Mode related "hacks", options system with JSON, integration with Cheat Sheet.

 ## Ambitious
-*[CLib](https://github.com/aberna01/CLib) -- Rewriting the update methods for all entities, loads of static method tools that you can use to save some time typing.
+* [CLib](https://github.com/aberna01/CLib) -- Rewriting the update methods for all entities, loads of static method tools that you can use to save some time typing.
 Tries to aid TMod the best it can.
+Always accepting help.